 Complementary Ways to Enforce Judgments Available under French Law

-The Balance Between Enforcement and Protection of Debtors
+Balance between Enforcement and Protection of Debtors

-French law concurrently acts to protect the debtor against measures that do not respect the debtor’s fundamental rights, such as dignity and the right to privacy, and the special status of bailiffs – professional officers appointed by the Minister of Justice, who enjoy public authority prerogatives to enforce judgments and are governed by mandatory rules and a code of ethics.
+French law concurrently acts to protect the debtor against measures that do not respect the debtor’s fundamental rights (such as the right to dignity and privacy) and the special status of bailiffs – professional officers appointed by the Minister of Justice, who enjoy public authority prerogatives to enforce judgments and are governed by mandatory rules and a code of ethics.
 These debtor rights have been applied in several ways, as listed below.

 Enforcement of Judgments Suspended by Insolvency Proceedings

 Under French law, judgment enforceability and enforcement measures are suspended and/or prevented by the automatic stay attached to the opening of an insolvency proceeding.
-This principle applies to all creditors, secured and unsecured.
+This principle applies to all creditors – secured and unsecured.
 Except in a few limited cases, the suspension will continue to apply until the closure of the insolvency proceedings and thereafter.

 Enforcement of Judgments Suspended by Criminal Seizures